LocksleyLK/set-up-your-first-Custom-Vision-project/README.md

 The **Recall** graph represents the percentage of correct tags your model predicted.

-Finally, the **AP** graph represents your model's combined precision and recall at different degrees.
+Finally, the **AP** graph represents your model's combined precision and recall at different probability thresholds.

 I always aim to be above a 90% in all three categories.
 If I am not, I will add more images to further train within Custom Vision.

-If you have hit the 90% threshold (and even if you haven't), we can try a **Quick Test**.
+If you have hit 90% (and even if you haven't), we can try a **Quick Test**.
 At the top right corner of the screen, right next to the **Train** button, you will see a **Quick Test** button.

 When you click **Quick Test**, it will open into a pop up.
 Here, you can test your model for accuracy.
 You can either input an image URL or browse your local files.